 Making individual faces invisible works as expected, as this means the face skips drawing entirely.
 Fully transparent pixels (with opacity 0) also work as expected, as these pixels do not fill in the depth buffer.
 However using semitransparent pixels, with an opacity in between fully opaque and fully transparent, is more difficult.
 Semitransparency also frequently occurs when using linear sampling, as semitransparent pixels may be drawn in between fully opaque and fully transparent pixels.

-Note that the draw order ignores the Z height of the 3D shape: the draw order is based only on its Z elevation, which is the position of the base of the object, and then by its Z order.
-Problems with semitransparency usually occur when the Z height of a 3D shape extends above content that comes after it in the draw order, i.e. at a higher Z elevation or Z order.
+Note that the draw order ignores the depth of the 3D shape: the draw order is based only on its lowest Z co-ordinate.
+This is the position of the back face of the object, and note that may not be the same as the Z co-ordinate depending on the Origin Z property.
+Only when the Z co-ordinate is the same as another object does the Z order come in to play.
+Problems with semitransparency usually occur when the depth of a 3D shape extends above content that comes after it in the draw order, i.e. at a higher Z co-ordinate or Z order.

 Semitransparency and draw order

 Another tool to help with rendering semitransparency in 3D is the Draw order layer property.
 The default draw order is based on Z order as described above.
 However 3D layers can be changed to use a Camera distance draw order.
 This ignores the Z order of objects on the layer and instead draws things based on how far away from the camera they are, from furthest away to nearest.
 This is helpful for semitransparency as it ensures semitransparent content is always drawn after anything behind it.
-This is particularly useful when using the side faces of 3D shapes as "billboards", so they appear flat against the camera, with images that have semitransparency.
 A useful technique is to arrange layers like this:

-This ensures the semitransparent content is always rendered correctly, as it is drawn in back-to-front order relative to the camera view, with each semitransparent object correctly overdrawing content behind it.
+This ensures the semitransparent content is always rendered correctly, as it is drawn after opaque scenery, in back-to-front order relative to the camera view, with each semitransparent object correctly overdrawing content behind it.

 Transparency and fog